ria0304/ApexNet/README.md

 ## The Solution

-ApexNet reframes the task around data that **is** real: grid position, qualifying gap, pit-stop lap numbers, and leakage-checked rolling season form, pulled from f1db's public race-results archive — no fabricated signal anywhere in the pipeline.
+ApexNet reframes the task around data that **is** real: grid position, qualifying gap, pit-stop lap numbers, and leakage-checked rolling season form, pulled from f1db's public race-results archive — no fabricated signal in the training pipeline itself.

 Instead of predicting a short telemetry window the data can't support, it predicts a real, race-long, binary outcome: **does the driver who starts behind a given rival finish ahead of them by the flag.**